Bloom-host/BloomDocs/docs/plugins_and_modifications/proxy-plugins.md

 ### Warning

 Make sure you trust the source of your plugin.
 Plugins have high-level access to your server.
 Do not attempt to use plugins from leak websites or similar.
-In some cases malicious plugins may even corrupt other plugins installed on your server or your world.
+In some cases malicious plugins may even corrupt other plugins installed on your proxy.

 ---